adamcunnington/Bible/README.md

 # Bible
+The application can be ran in two ways:
+1. Locally
+2. Via Docker

-## Local Installation Instructions
+## 1. Local Installation Instructions
 You can run the application locally (in editable mode) which is especially useful if you are making changes to the code.
 The `make` commands in this section assume you have an executable called `python3.9`.
 If you do not, you may pass `PYTHON3=x` where `x` is the name of your python 3 executable, e.g. `PYTHON3=python3.7`.
+Run `make` to see full details.

 ### Pre Requisites
 1. Install makefile dependencies, python3.x and python3.x-dev and build-essential packages (required by python-levenshtein).